-Permeation across the gastrointestinal tract is also a rate-limiting step for the absorption of drug other than dissolution.
-Therefore, ex vivo permeation studies were performed using the rat intestine.
+Permeation across the gastrointestinal tract is also a rate limiting step for absorption of drug other than dissolution.
+Therefore, ex-vivo permeation studies were performed using the rat intestine.
 Since a great number of available active pharmaceutical ingredients get absorbed in vivo from the small intestine it is more relevant to use the rat tissue [46].
-Hence, we have used ileum portion to evaluate the potential of proniosome powder formulations for increasing the permeation of drugs across the intestine barrier.
+Hence, we have used ileum portion to evaluate the potential of proniosome powder formulations for increasing the permeation of drug across the intestine barrier.

-The amount of drug permeated from proniosomal systems for bazedoxifene acetate has enhanced when compared with respective control within a period of 2 h as shown in the graphical image of fig. 8.
+The amount of drug permeated from proniosomal systems for bazedoxifene acetate has enhanced when compared with respective control within a period of 2 h as shown in graphical image (fig. 8).
 The flux values also improved for proniosomal system when compared with control.
 The ER above 1 shows enhanced permeation of proniosome when compared with control.

-Thus, the remarkable improvement in the permeation can be owed to the combination of several mechanisms:

-1. Presence of nonionic surfactant could obviate the barrier function due to the fluidization of the intercellular lipid bilayer,

-2. Better membrane contact and permeation enhancement property of the non-ionic surfactants might have led to altered permeability characteristics of the membrane, which otherwise result in improved partitioning of the drug into the bilayer,

-3. Direct transfer of niosomes across the epithelial membrane.
+Thus, the remarkable improvement in the permeation can be owed to the combination of several mechanisms such as presence of nonionic surfactant which could obviate the barrier function due to the fluidization of the intercellular lipid bilayer, better membrane contact and permeation enhancement property of the non-ionic surfactants might have led to altered permeability characteristics of the membrane which otherwise result in improved partitioning of the drug into the bilayer and also direct transfer of niosomes across the epithelial membrane.